 Action of Section NYSBA Executive Committee Approval House of Delegates Approval Finance Committee Approval Coordination and Consultation with Governmental Relations Department and NYSBA Leadership

-Amend Section Bylaws 9 (4-9)
+Amend Section Bylaws ~ a part d

 Annual Section Budget ~ ~ ~

-Expenditure of Surplus Funds V
+Expenditure of Surplus Funds ~

-Modify Section Dues Structure V
+Modify Section Dues Structure ~

-Develop Affirmative Legislative Proposals V
+Develop Affirmative Legislative Proposals ~ -

 Issuance of Position, Statement or Report Regarding Legislative Action 5-day Rule Applies

 Promoting Approved NYSBA Proposals

 Supporting or Opposing Non-NYSBA Legislative Proposals 5-day Rule Applies

 Compliance with Lobbying Law ~

-Gifts to Public Officials (prohibited except under limited circumstances)
+Gifts to Public Officials (prohibited except under limited circumstances) ~

-^{} Proposals that are expected to have broad interest may also be brought to the House of Delegates.

-Any communication to the President of the United States or White House of Bacillass may be submitted only by the President of the Association.
+\ Proposals that are expected to have broad interest may also be brought to the House of Delegates. \\ Any communication to the President of the United States or White House officials may be submitted only by the President of the Association.